lukas2511/debian-installer/README.md

 Mainly written for my personal use, but I don't see any reason not to make it public.

+The installer shows a wizard on tty1 on start but also allows for automatic installations (see infos below).

 **Warning**: There is basically no input validation.
 Your entries might get written to config files or used in shell commands without any sanity check.